AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 *	`-p` – specifies output of reverse, primer-trimmed reads

--	`Input_R1_raw.fastq.gz` – this and following “R2” version are positional arguments specifying the forward and reverse reads for input
+-	`Input_R1_raw.fastq.gz` – this and following “R2” version are positional arguments specifying the forward and reverse reads, respectively, for input

--	`--discard-untrimmed` – this filters out those where the primers were not found as expected
+-	`--discard-untrimmed` – this filters out those reads? where the primers were not found as expected

-**Input file types:**
+**Input files:**

 * fastq, compressed or uncompressed (original reads)

-**Output file types:**
+**Output files:**

 * fastq, compressed or uncompressed (trimmed reads)
 * tsv (per sample read counts before and after trimming)